oestradiol/bsky-post-notifs-bot/README.md

 #### **Key Features:**

 - **Post Notifications**: Subscribes to posts and replies from specified users and sends real-time updates to listeners.
-   - This is done concurrently, without blocking the main threads.

 - **Session Caching**: Caches sessions to reduce repeated authentication.

-- **In-Memory Repository**: Implements an in-memory repository for fast concurrent access to the watchlist and notifications, enhancing responsiveness and efficiency.
+- **In-Memory Repository**: Implements an in-memory repository for fast concurrent access to the watchlist and notifications.

 - **Sqlite Storage**: Utilizes Sqlite to cache the state, ensuring persistence across restarts.
 This allows the bot to recover its state and resume operations without losing data.
-   - This is done concurrently, without blocking the main threads.

 - **Logging System**: Tracks all significant events and operations, providing detailed logs for monitoring and debugging.
-   - This is done concurrently, without blocking the main threads.

 - **Discord Webhooks**: Optionally, integrates with Discord to notify a channel about updates, ensuring immediate awareness of important logs (errors, warnings).